 or other less common chromosomal disorders

 .
-It is ordered early in pregnancy in women who are concerned about having a child affected by trisomy 13, 18 or 21.
+It is requested early in pregnancy in women who are concerned about having a child affected by trisomy 13, 18 or 21.
 This is a screening test.
-Any positive results need to be confirmed by a diagnostic test such as amniocentesis
+Positive results need to be confirmed by an invasive diagnostic test such as amniocentesis

 or chorionic villus sampling

 which provides a definitive answer on the chromosomal makeup of fetal cells by karyotyping or microarray analysis.

 When is it requested?

 NIPT is available to all women during pregnancy.
 NIPT has been assessed as a useful screening tool in pregnancies where the following risk factors are present:

 - Maternal age >35 years of age at the time the baby is due.

 - Abnormal first trimester maternal serum screen and nuchal translucency.